 Low Back Pain

 About four out of every five adults has low back (lumbar) pain at some point in their lives.
-As we live more sedentary lifestyles, it is becoming even more common.
-Not everyone experiences lumbar pain in the same way.
-It can start with a dull ache or a sudden sharp pain.
-It can begin after an accident or lifting something or it can develop over time as your spine ages.
-Low back pain affects men and women equally.
+As more people are working remotely and spending more time seated or sitting down than being physically active, low back pain has become more common.
+Not everyone will experience low back pain in the same way.
+It can begin with a dull ache or a sudden sharp pain.
+It can start after an accident or lifting something or develop over time as your spine ages.
 Most of the time, the pain lasts a few days to a few weeks.
-If you’re feeling severe pain in your lower back, it’s probably time to see an expert.
+However, if you are feeling severe or unbearable pain that refuses to subside in your lower back, it is probably time to see an expert.

 Causes of Low Back Pain

 Most of the time, low back pain comes from general stress and strain in the joints, discs, and bones of the spine as we age.
 Sometimes, though, it signals an underlying condition.
 Causes of low back pain may include the following: